WuhDaFak/adb-cheatsheet/README.md

 Feel free to contribute to this repo if there is something that i forgot and is worth to know, however, let me show you what's new.

-I decided to not add 'adb shell <coommands>' wich means all commands is executed when we are connected to device but of course if you want to, just add 'adb shell' infront of all commands and it will work aswell without being connected to the device shell
+I decided to not add '<coommands>' wich means all commands is executed when we are connected to device but of course if you want to, just add 'adb shell' infront of all commands and it will work aswell without being connected to the device shell

 All commands that require root will have (Root_Required) in descriptionn.